Searching

 Advanced Query Search - Projects

 When building a rule involving Projects, the user can select a Project from the value dropdown menu.
-The wording of the rule criteria refers to the the Entity's membership in that Project.
-For example, "contains" means the Entity is a member of the Project specified in the rule.
+The rule criteria refers to the Entity's membership in that Project.
+For example, "contains" means the Entity is a member of the specified Project.

 Advanced Query Search - Relationships

-When building a rule involving Relationships, the user can select a Relationship from the value dropdown menu.
-The wording of the rule criteria is similar to Projects as it refers to whether the Entity has any relationship to the target Entity.
-For example, "contains" means that some relationship exists between the Entity result and the Entity specified in the rule.
+When building a rule involving Relationships, the user can select an Entity from the value dropdown menu.
+The rule criteria refers to whether the Entity has any relationship to the target Entity.
+For example, "contains" means that some relationship exists between the result and the specified Entity.

 Advanced Query Search - Attributes